-On the basis of the available scientific evidence, proceeding to the development of a variation to the Code to give approval to the sale and use of food derived from herbicide-tolerant corn line DAS-40278-9 in Australia and New Zealand is proposed, for the following reasons:
+On the basis of the available evidence the development of a draft variation to the Code to give approval to the sale and use of food derived from herbicide-tolerant corn line DAS-40278-9 in Australia and New Zealand is proposed, for the following reasons:

-- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce corn line DAS-40278-9. - Food derived from corn line DAS-40278-9 is equivalent to that derived from the conventional counterpart and other commercially available corn cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of foods derived from corn line DAS-40278-9 will be required if they contain novel DNA or novel protein. - A regulation impact assessment process has been undertaken that fulfils the requirement in Australia and New Zealand for an assessment of compliance costs.
-The assessment concluded that the preferred option is Option 2, the development of a food regulatory measure. - There are no relevant New Zealand standards. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 and could achieve the same end.
+- The safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce corn line DAS-40278-9. - Food from herbicide-tolerant corn line DAS-40278-9 is equivalent to that from other commercially available corn cultivars in terms of its safety for human consumption and nutritional adequacy. - Labelling of food derived from herbicide-tolerant corn line DAS-40278-9 will be required in the ingredients list or in conjunction with the name of the food, if it contains novel DNA or novel protein. - Two regulatory options were considered: (1) rejection of the Application; or (2) approval of food derived from corn line DAS-40278-9.
+Following analysis of the potential costs and benefits of each Option on affected parties (consumers, the food industry and government), Option 2, approval of this Application, is the preferred option.
+Under Option 2, the potential benefits to all sectors outweigh the costs associated with the approval. - There are no relevant New Zealand standards. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 and could achieve the same end.